Antrayguesn/GroupMyPhoto/README.md

 TravelBox can automatically organize all your photos based on their geographical location

-And also do the reverse: start from an already organized folder and retrieve the GPS coordinates of each photo or group.
+And also do the reverse: start from an already organized folder and retrieve the GPS coordinates of each group.

 Display everything in a simple and user-friendly interface: either as an interactive map or as a list.
 (TravelBoxUI)